odeviceblack/sscanf/README.md

 ### Quiet

-The two new specifiers `{` and `}` are used for what are known as `quiet` strings.
-These are strings which are read and checked, but not saved.
+The two new specifiers `{` and `}` are used for what are known as `quiet` specifiers.
+These are inputs which are read and checked, but not saved.
 For example:

 ```pawn
 sscanf("42 -100", "{i}i", var);